 Evaluate Your Plan for an International Audience

-It can actually be helpful to begin by returning to your original business plan and assessing how well it will work (or not work, as the case may be) on a global scale.
-This will involve a fair amount of foreign market research on your part, as you’ll want to make sure you fully understand your market and your likelihood for success.
-From there, re-writing your business plan for a global market will help you get a better idea of where you’re at and what your next logical steps should be.
+It can actually be helpful to begin by returning to your original business plan.
+This way, you can assess how well it will work (or not work, as the case may be) on a global scale.
+This will involve a fair amount of foreign market research on your part.
+You’ll want to make sure you fully understand your market and your likelihood for success.
+From there, re-writing your business plan for a global market will help you get a better idea of where you’re at.

 Research Cultural and Legal Considerations

-Depending on the industry you’re in, there’s a chance you’ll need to make some changes to the way you do business in order to comply with cultural and legal standards in other countries.
-For example, packaging and safety requirements may be different from one country to another, so by researching these laws and regulations ahead of time, you’ll be able to prepare appropriately.
-Cultural differences in how business is conducted should also be carefully researched to understand the protocols followed and pace at which other companies conduct business.
-Careful consideration should also be given to the differences in communication and language (verbal and nonverbal) so as to avoid miscommunications that could jeopardize the success of your business in another country.
+Depending on the industry you’re in, there’s a chance you’ll need to make some changes.
+This includes the way you do business in order to comply with cultural and legal standards in other countries.
+For example, packaging and safety requirements may be different from one country to another.
+By researching these laws and regulations ahead of time, you’ll be able to prepare appropriately.
+Cultural differences in how business is conducted can also be carefully researched.
+This way, you will understand the protocols followed and pace at which other companies conduct business.
+Careful consideration is to be given to the differences in communication and language (verbal and nonverbal).
+It’s ideal to avoid miscommunications that could jeopardize the success of your business in another country.

 Seek Out International Partners

 One of the biggest challenges business owners often face when going global is finding the right partners overseas.
 You will want to look for partnerships in your field of expertise that will allow you to expand into your target markets.
 There are firms that offer services to help you find those partners that can be explored to support your efforts.
-Careful consideration should be given to how potential partners have established credibility and success that you can leverage to expand your business.
+Give careful consideration to how potential partners have established credibility and success that you can leverage to expand your business.

 Establish Proper Intellectual Property Protection